Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 At this point, the processor has effectively been pipelined, and is functional however there are still some improvements that can be made.
 Some of these improvements will be based around pure processor performance, and others will be based on processor usibility.
 In addtion, I will want to make changes that allow the processor to be properly implemented on the target FPGA, being the Zybo Z7-10 development board.

-As of now, I'm planning on implementing more sophisticated dynamic branch prediction, which would increase the CPI of the processor.
+As of now, I'm planning on implementing more sophisticated dynamic branch prediction, which would decrease the average CPI of the processor.
 This is a metric that hasn't been measured before, and is likely very dependant on the compiler used to generate the assembly code.
-As such, will have to rely on the theoretical benifits of this addition, rather than any concreete metric.
+As such, will have to rely on the theoretical benifits of this addition, rather than any concrete metric.

 The other changes I want to make as of now are related to memory managment, as well as program loading.
 As of now, there are two memories in the system, an instruction and data memory.
 I would like to change these so that they act as caches for a larger main memory.
-This main memory would ideally come from the 1GB memory on the Zybo board.

 Finally, to make the processor more usable, I would like to make it possible to serially load programs into the main memory using a UART interface.

 The first addition will be branch prediction, and the second will likely be the implementation of the full memory system, and finally, serial program loading.

-# **Branch Prediction (December 29th \- Present):**
+# **Branch Prediction (December 29th \- Feb.
+2nd):**

 ## **Overview (December 29th - 31st):**